Walden University Online DBA: Choose From 16 Specializations

-Study Plan: The Walden online DBA can be completed in about three years but students have up to eight years.
-Students may transfer in up to 17 credits to reduce the time-to-completion.
-Courses in the fall, spring, or summer, and courses last eight weeks each, with two per 16-week semester.
-Doctoral students have support from doctoral coaches, faculty, peer mentors, and student advocates.
+Study Plan: The Walden online DBA can be completed in about three years, however, students have up to eight years to finish.
+As well, students may transfer in up to 17 credits to reduce the time to completion.
+Courses begin in the fall, spring, or summer, and last eight weeks each, with two courses per 16-week semester.
+Doctoral students can get support from doctoral coaches, faculty, peer mentors, and student advocates.
 Doctoral students spend about 15 to 20 hours per week on each course.

-DBA Curriculum: The DBA comprises at least 49 credits including two residencies and a capstone option.
+DBA Curriculum: The DBA program requires the completion of at least 49 credits and includes two residencies plus a capstone option.
 Courses for all specializations include business essentials (non-credit); contemporary challenges in business; organizational leadership: doctoral theory and practice; business strategy and innovation for competitive advantage; qualitative and quantitative methodology for applied business research; qualitative and case study methodology for business analysis research; quantitative business data analysis using SPSS.

 In addition, students choose a capstone pathway that includes four credits of doctoral study mentoring and at least 15 credits of doctoral completion courses (taken at least five times or more as necessary for completion).
 Specialization courses are as follows: